ArtS/arts.github.com/_posts/2021-03-22-how-to-link-to-controller-actions-from-views-in-asp-net-core.md

 building a primary, secondary or tertiary navigation.
 Or logging users in or out.
 Heck, you need links everywhere!

-A very obvious (but wrong!) way be hardcoding relative paths to your controller's actions in the View, like `<a href="/product/details/1">View product details</a>`.
+A very obvious (but wrong!) way is to hardcode relative paths to your controller's actions in the View, like `<a href="/product/details/1">View product details</a>`.
 It's super easy, right?
 What can possibly go wrong?
 Actually, a lot of things.
 Just the tip of the iceberg:

 - to pass parameters, you'll need to do string concatenation/formatting in Razor or Javascript